Litharge/DIPT/README.md

 values of those slider variables.

 The matrix_operation method contains your operation (e.g. morphological, convolutional).
-Get the contents of the parent node with self.input.get_image(), perform your operation and save your result in self.buffer_image
+Get the contents of the parent node with self.input.get_image(), perform your operation and save your result in self.buffer_image.

+You must use self.input.get_image() and not self.input.image as the matrix may be accessed in another thread, get_image opens the lock.

 ### Building your Pipeline Tree